A legendary polar crossing in the footsteps of the giant Roald Amundsen

 • Small groups of 4 to 6 participants

-With a maximum of five participants, we experience a rare polar adventure, on the mythical route of the Northwest Passage, 400 kilometers over pack ice from Cambridge Bay to Gjoa Haven in Canada's Far North.
+With a maximum of six participants, we experience a rare polar adventure, on the mythical route of the Northwest Passage, 400 kilometers over pack ice from Cambridge Bay to Gjoa Haven in Canada's Far North.
 This maritime route linking the Atlantic and Pacific oceans takes us in the footsteps of explorer Roald Amundsen, who first opened this route in 1906.
 With its varied terrain and wildlife, the route takes us through polar bear territory.
 We are accompanied by an experienced polar guide on this human adventure, where commitment and team spirit are the order of the day.
 A rare French-speaking expedition, and excellent preparation for future polar expeditions to the high Arctic, especially the North Pole.

 Expedition code: EXU02777